snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 "But that's your job!" said Taryn.
 "How will you make a living?"

-The bartender laughed.
+The bartender laughed again.
 "Thank you for looking out for me.
 But I'll be fine.
 I own the place.
 And if you take over my daily operations, I can spend more time on my distillery."